 SEAF’s experience with portfolio companies is that most capable investee management teams still require significant additional financial expertise in order to drive their respective companies’ rapid expansion plans.
 SEAF dedicates the necessary resources to focus on the implementation of better financial reporting, processes and controls.
 This can include the recruitment of seasoned professionals to helm financial officer positions; the establishment of key performance metrics for standardized reviews; and transparent reporting of company financials.

-A significant differentiator in a partnership with SEAF is access to our footprint in more than 25 countries, with partner resources in many additional countries where investee companies seek to grow.
+A significant differentiator in a partnership with SEAF is access to our footprint in 17 countries, with partner resources in many additional countries where investee companies seek to grow.
 SEAF is positioned to assist investee companies in focusing on scaling through acquisitions and strategic partnerships with regional and international partners.
 SEAF can leverage a diversified network of relationships to identify and evaluate potential opportunities and assist in the negotiation of such partnerships and acquisitions.
 SEAF can also leverage its sector knowledge and international capabilities to help portfolio companies drive national and/or international sales growth and may also include selective bolt-on acquisitions.

 As companies grow, additional capital is required for staff additions, capital expenditures, marketing efforts, and more.
 While the first the avenues to secure such capital are through company operations or follow on financing from the respective SEAF fund, it may not meet the needs of the company to satisfy its capital needs.
 SEAF will work with management to identify new sources of financing; leverage relationships with local banks and provide negotiation and contracting support.

 SEAF’s post-investment impact work is principally around tracking the originally projected impact for the investment and working with company management to achieve these impact objectives.
 This work will also identify any ongoing Environmental, Social, and Governance risks and issues to be addressed through active management and implementing best practices.